-Sophie Nunnelley was the Associate Director of the University of Ottawa Centre for Health Law, Policy and Ethics, where she brought together interdisciplinary researchers to tackle difficult health policy problems, engaged in knowledge translation to bring research to policymakers and the public ...
+Sophie Nunnelley comes to the Lincoln Alexander School of Law with a range of legal academic and practice experience.
+Prior to joining us she was Associate Director of the University of Ottawa Centre for Health Law, Policy and Ethics, where she brought together interdisciplinary researchers to ta...

 Click to Expand >>

-Sophie Nunnelley was the Associate Director of the University of Ottawa Centre for Health Law, Policy and Ethics, where she brought together interdisciplinary researchers to tackle difficult health policy problems, engaged in knowledge translation to bring research to policymakers and the public and provided innovative health law education to students and professionals.
+Sophie Nunnelley comes to the Lincoln Alexander School of Law with a range of legal academic and practice experience.
+Prior to joining us she was Associate Director of the University of Ottawa Centre for Health Law, Policy and Ethics, where she brought together interdisciplinary researchers to tackle difficult health policy problems, engaged in knowledge translation to bring research to policymakers and the public; and provided innovative health law education to students and professionals.

 Click to Shrink <<